Stuck on what to bring to Maui? Guest contributor Kyle Kroeger can help you get unstuck. He loves Maui – here’s his guide on how to pack for Hawaii.

 Most of the time, the basic clothing items you’ll need are beachwear and casual clothes.
 And as for gear, you can always rent snorkel, scuba and fishing equipment.

 Pro tip: I suggest you pre-book your outdoor activities for your Hawaiian vacation.
 Make restaurant reservations well in advance too.
-Maui is very popular right now – and you risk missing out if you aren’t proactive.
+The island of Maui is very popular – and you risk missing out if you aren’t proactive.